logo

 Next on the objective side, is the question of practicality.
 Clearly the hatchback type sports Kei cars that seat four people and have good luggage room are going to be a lot more practical than the mid-engine Honda Beat with two seats and a little compartment at the rear behind the engine for storgage.

 On the subjective side, there are things to consider like “looks.”
 For me, if I were to buy an Alto Works here in Japan now, I’d go for the 1990 to 1994 models.
 I just like the face.
 The later ones are a bit better as sports cars, actually, but…..well, I just like the face of the earlier ones.
-Check out the full on face shot of the black Alto Works we’ve got in this post here.
+Check out the full on face shot of the black Alto Works we’ve got on our blog post, Japanese Kei Sports Cars Part 2.

 Cool look, or what?
 O.K……Subjective, or what?

-In this area also consider the super charger vs turbo charger question, which we look at here on our blog in the same post.
+In this area also consider the super charger vs turbo charger question, which we look at on the blog post we linked above.
 It’s kind of a subjective issue because some guys want the low end grunt of the super charger, even if it comes at the expense of a bit of top end power (I’m in this group); other sports car drivers want that high ultimate boost that the turbo is best at.
 And even among the turbo Kei sports cars made by Suzuki there are differences in power delivery and feel: The SOHC F6A with the 2-valve head gives a bit better low end push than the DOHC version of the same engine with the 4-valve head.
 The later K6A kind of strikes a balance between these two versions of the F6A.
 All these engines are great in a Japanese Kei sports car, however, whether they are in the Alto Works, the Cappuccino, or in the Mazda Autozam AZ-1.

-So to help you decide what is the best Kei sports car for you to import from Japan, have a look at our blog posts on Japanese Kei Sports Cars which kick off with Part 1 (of 4) here.
+So to help you decide what is the best Kei sports car for you to import from Japan, have a look at our 4 part blog post on Japanese Kei Sports Cars.
+Start with Japanese Kei Sports Cars Part 1, and go from there!